ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 control packets in a given algorithm a key evaluation metric.

-Furthermore, many IoT applications do not a have a human in the loop, and therefore have weaker latency constraints because they do not relate to a user experience, but still need to share the path with other flows with different constraints.
+Furthermore, many IoT applications do not a have a human in the loop, and therefore can have weaker latency constraints because they do not relate to a user experience, but still need to share the path with other flows with different constraints.

 Extremely low-power links can lead to very low throughput and a low bandwidth- delay product, well below the standard operating range of most Internet flows.

-## Satellite
+## Paths with High Delay

+Some paths include links that contibute much more delay than for a typical Internet path.
 Satellite links often have delays longer than typical for wired paths
 {{?RFC2488}} and high delay bandwidth products {{?RFC3649}}.
-Many systems
+Also, many systems
 use dynamic capacity assignment that can result in variation of the delay and the capacity over timescales of the order of the path RTT.
+Robustness to delay and delay variation may be a key evaluation metric.

 ## Misbehaving Nodes

-The proposal should explore how the alternate congestion control mechanism performs with non-compliant senders, receivers, or routers.
-In addition, the proposal should explore how the alternate congestion control mechanism performs with outside attackers.
-This can be particularly important for congestion control mechanisms that involve explicit feedback from routers along the path.
+The proposal should explore how the congestion control proposal performs with non-compliant senders, receivers, or routers.
+In addition, the proposal should explore how an alternate congestion control algorithm performs with outside attackers.
+This can be particularly important for proposals that involve explicit feedback from routers along the path.

 As an example from an Experimental RFC, performance with